 To those of you that are new to the School of St. Philip - Welcome!
 To those of you that are returning-Thank you for your continued faith in our Catholic School!
-I feel blessed, excited and a little anxious for my new role as principal.
-Know in advance that I appreciate all your support as we navigate this new school year together.
-Also know that I'm thankful for you!
+I feel blessed and excited to be continuing my role as principal.
+Know in advance that I appreciate all your support as we begin this new school year together.
+Know that I'm thankful for you and pray for you and your families daily.